Best Online Nursing Programs in Alaska (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online nursing degree in Alaska offers a flexible path to a high-demand career.
-Alaska offers competitive entry-level wages, though median salaries are currently 7.4% below the national trend.
+Alaska offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Alaska students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online nursing programs and are ranked based on affordability, graduation rates, and student outcomes in Alaska.